seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 and to [@samhedin](https://github.com/samhedin) for a PR that added a section about [adding Java code to Clojure projects](https://clojure-doc.org/articles/cookbooks/cli_build_projects/#including-java-code-in-a-clojure-project) to the `tools.build` cookbook.

+Finally, I made a logo and a favicon for the site with my very limited artistic "talents"!

 To wrap up the year of work on `clojure-doc.org`, I consider the Clojurists Together funding to have been a massive success.
-The site has been completely overhauled at this point, bringing it up to date with Clojure 1.11 and removing all the outdated and now-duplicated material that was originally missing from the official Clojure documentation.
+The site has been completely overhauled at this point, bringing it up to date with Clojure 1.11 and removing all the outdated (and now-duplicated) material that was originally missing from the official Clojure documentation.
 In addition, by raising the profile of `clojure-doc.org` in the community, contributions have increased with two new cookbooks added via Pull Requests and several other sections of